Know how to prepare pets for bushfire or flood emergencies

 horse on farm surrounded by bushfire for bushfire animal safety

 In severe weather conditions, it’s important to be well-stocked and prepared in case you get evacuated or are cut off from electricity and water.
-This includes ensuring you have the following items on hand for your pet:

 FOOD: At least three days’ worth of non-perishable food.